DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/config/waypoints/lerpable-lines.md

 ## Line Nodes

 A `LerpableLine` is simply a path defined by a list of points.
 Each point is represented by a single `Transform` on a GameObject that is a child of the GameObject containing the `LerpableLine` component.
 Each Line Node is named "LerpableLineNode_???" with the "???" representing the order of the nodes.

+However, the name is purely for organizational purposes, as the order of the nodes is determined by the order of the nodes in the `Nodes` list.

 ### How to Create and Position Line Nodes

-To create Line Nodes, simply create an Empty GameObject, or duplicate an existing line node.
-Rename the Line Node to reflect the order it will be in the path.
+To create Line Nodes, simply press the "Add Path Node" button at the bottom of the component.
+This will automatically create, name, and add the new node to the `Nodes` list.
+Then, simply move the node to the desired location.

 Position the node to the desired location.

+### How to Remove Line Nodes

+Simply select the node you want to remove and delete it.
+The `Nodes` list will automatically update.

-### How to Assign Line Nodes to the Path
+### How to Change the Order of Line Nodes

-Simply assign the node GameObjects in the `Nodes` list in the order the path should be formed.
-Ensure that no empty slots remain in the `Nodes` list, as this will cause the `LerpableLine` to work incorrectly.
+The order a agent will progress through a `LerpableLine` is determined by the order of the nodes in the `Nodes` list.
+To change the order, simply drag and drop the nodes in the list to the desired order.
+This can be done by clicking and dragging three horizontal lines to the left of the node name.

 ## Tips

-- To more easily position [Line Nodes](#line-nodes), first assign them to the `Nodes` list so they can be visualized.
-- Keep the naming of the [Line Nodes](#line-nodes) consistent and reflective of their order in the path to maintain organization and more easily perform maintenance.
+- Always use the "Add Path Node" button to add new nodes.
+This will ensure that the node is properly named and added to the `Nodes` list.
+Creating nodes manually can result in errors if not set up correctly.